SalesConnection/Caction-Support/docs/Delete, Deactivate_or_Change_User.md

 *Note: All updates, comments, and check-ins/outs of the deleted user will remain in the system.<br>

 **How to delete a user?**<br>
-1. Go to Desktop site navigation bar > User Management > User List.<br>
+1. Go to desktop site navigation bar > User Management > User List.<br>
+   *Note: Only certain admins can delete users.<br>

    <p align="center">
       <img src="img/Add_User_Button.png" alt="Add New User">